mkobetic/gpx/README.md

 ```
 ffmpeg -i video.mp4 -i subtitles.vtt -map 0:v -map 0:a -map 1:s -map_metadata 0 -c copy -c:s mov_text -metadata:s:s:0 language=eng -y video-with-subtitles.mp4
 ```
+Here's what the bits of the command mean:

+-i video.mp4    = use this video file
+-i subtitles.vtt = use this subtitle file
+-map 0:v        = take the video stream from the video file -map 0:a        = take the audio stream from the video file -map 1:s        = take the subtitle stream from the subtitle file -map_metadata 0 = take the metadata from the video file -c copy         = don't process the video/audio just copy it over as is -c:s mov_text   = encode the subtitle stream in a way that works with mp4 container -metadata:s:s:0 language=eng = set the subtitles language to english (that's how it will show in subtitle options in the player)
+-y              = just (over)-write the final file don't ask for confirmation video-with-subtitles.mp4 = name of the video file with subtitles

 This should produce a new video file with the same content as the original file with the subtitle stream added into it.
 It should be fast because the video content is just copied over as is without re-processing.